COFFEE - ITS ADVANTAGES AND DISADVANTAGES

 WHAT ABOUT COFFEE RETENTION ENEMAS?

 Coffee retention enemas are very different from drinking coffee.
-I am often asked why I recommend coffee enemas, although I do not recommend drinking coffee.
-The reason is that coffee is apparently handled by the body very differently when it is used in a retention enema.
+We are often asked why we recommend coffee enemas, although we do not recommend drinking coffee.
+The reason is that some of the toxins in coffee are blocked from entering the body when coffee is administered rectally.

 There is less caffeine effect, and no stomach irritation.
 The toxic metals and other toxins in the coffee are absorbed much less through the colon wall than when it is ingested as a beverage.
 The coffee retention enema has an extremely positive effect on the liver and colon, in particular, that does not occur from drinking coffee.